neshkatrapati/cxn_transformer/README.md

 This project provides a small transformer-based causal language model implemented with PyTorch.
 The corpus should be a plain text file where tokens are separated by spaces and sentences by new lines.
+During preprocessing each line is treated independently so training samples never cross sentence boundaries.

 ## Requirements